piqnt/planck.js/docs/pages/collision.md

 ### Collision
-The Collision classes includes shapes and functions that operate on them.
+The Collision classes include shapes and functions that operate on them.
 The module also contains a dynamic tree and broad-phase to acceleration collision processing of large systems.